amazingyyc/Brouhaha/README.md

-# Brouhaha: is a Deep Learning toolkit based on iOS Metal
+# Brouhaha: is a Deep Learning toolkitfor iOS

 The Brouhaha is a Deep Learning toolkit that based on iOS Metal.
 It make easier to use the iOS GPU shader to run the Deep Learning algorithms.This toolkit is no only include the Metal shader, but also include abstract layer of Neural networks write in objective-c.